savin-berlin/zas-rep-tools/README.md

     -> ProjectDBs
-        -> firstly they could be in the Project Folder or secondly  in other folder -> PrjDBs should have in the name a part of the string wit the name of the Project and also have ".db" extension
+        -> firstly they could be in the Project Folder or secondly  in other folder -> PrjDBs should have in the name a part of the string wit the name of the Project and also have ".db" extension -> PrjDBs should have follwoing muster "prjName*.db" AND prjName should be in the main DB

 ##### __Descriptions:__